bylion/bylion.github.io/_posts/2017-11-27-Bloom-Filter.markdown

 ---

 Maybe Yes, absolute No
+A false positive is OK, but a false negative isn't.

-what is diff compareing with HashSet?
+### what is diff compareing with HashSet?

  - HashSet will give you 100% answer, not maybe